 On the graph you make, you’ll set control limits.
 These define an acceptable range which your process should operate within.
 When data points start appearing outside of this range, this acts as a red flag to show us that variations are occurring.

 If done properly, these red flags should catch variations before variations result in defects; allowing us to tackle process problems before they result in output or product problems.

 At this point, your Six Sigma project has been a success!

-Use FMAIC to help you reach your Six Sigma goals
+Use DMAIC to help you reach your Six Sigma goals

-Once you’ve successfully undertaken your FMAIC project, you might think your job is done.
+Once you’ve successfully undertaken your DMAIC project, you might think your job is done.